Endrju00/github-user-stats-api/README.md

  * <code>manage.py</code> - tool for executing Django-specific tasks.
  * <code>requirements.txt</code> - libraries and packages that must be installed for the application to work properly.

+## Improvement suggestions
+* Creating a frontend app to use the API
+* Showing number/list of followers or number/list of following
+* Listing open issues of a repository or count them
+* Listing collaborators of a repository